 You can download provisioning templates.
 Before you can download the template, you must create a debug certificate.
-For more information, see Creating an Organization Debug Certificate in the Content Management Guide.
+For more information, see Creating an Organization Debug Certificate in Administering Red Hat Satellite.

 You can synchronize templates between Satellite Server and a Git repository or a local directory.
-For more information, see Synchronizing Templates Repositories in the Managing Hosts guide.
+For more information, see Synchronizing Templates Repositories in Managing Hosts.